RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 }
 ```

 Notice that the test function starts with an `invariant` keyword.
-This is important because foundry uses this to recognize that this is an invariant test.
+This is important because Foundry uses this to recognize that this is an invariant test.

 We start depositing one ether from the test contract.
 Since the Deposit contract keeps track of the amount deposited through the `balance` mapping, we then use it to take note of our balance immediately after depositing {this should equal one ether since it is what we deposited).